TRC — Tejon Ranch Co.

 4. Bad News, Challenges, or Points of Concern

-• Declining Net Income: The significant drop in net income due to one-time costs raises concerns about profitability.
+- Declining Net Income: The significant drop in net income due to one-time proxy defense costs raises concerns about profitability.

-• High Capital Investment: Approximately $300 million tied up in Mountain Village and Centennial, generating no income, raises concerns about return on investment and capital allocation.
+- High Capital Investment: Approximately $300 million invested in Mountain Village and Centennial, which are currently not generating income, poses risks to return on invested capital.

 5. Notable Q&A Insights